No. 6 Butler beats Providence 70-58 for 6th straight win - WHIZ News

-But Butler wasn’t able to create much distance, scoring just nine points in that span.
+But Butler wasn’t able to create much distance, scoring just nine points in the opening span.
 PC quickly cut the deficit to four points before Butler began to pull away at the end of the half and went into the break leading 30-18.

 Providence scored eight straight points to cut the deficit to 57-49 with four minutes left on a 3-point play by Maliek White.
 But they couldn’t get any closer.